Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/managed-cloud.md

 cdpTags: ['xm', 'personalize', 'managed-cloud']
 ---

-### Does going to XP2XMP also require a switch to Managed Cloud?
+### Does going to XM + Personalize also require a switch to Managed Cloud?

 No. The customer can bring their environment over as part of the deal, but this is not a prerequisite.
 They can pair SaaS (Personalize) with their existing XM installation.